MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 ### ADPasswordEncryptionPrincipal

-Use this setting to configure the name or security identifier (SID) of a user or group that can decrypt the password that's stored in Active Directory.
+Use this setting to configure the name or security identifier (SID) of a user or group that can decrypt the password stored in Active Directory.

 This setting is ignored if the password currently is stored in Azure.

 If not specified, only members of the Domain Admins group in the device's domain can decrypt the password.

-If specified, the specified user or group can decrypt the password that's stored in Active Directory.
+If specified, the specified user or group can decrypt the password stored in Active Directory.

 > [!IMPORTANT]
 > The string that's stored in this setting must be either an SID in string form or the fully qualified name of a user or group.
 Valid examples include: